fetchai/uAgents/python/docs/api/uagents/protocol.md

 **Returns**:

-  Dict[str, MessageCallback]: Dictionary of unsigned message handlers with message schema digests as keys.
+  Dict[str, MessageCallback]: Dictionary mapping message schema digests to their handlers.

 <a id="src.uagents.protocol.Protocol.name"></a>